StanfordGeospatialCenter/MSA/README.md

 # **MSA (Mass Shootings in America)**

+## **Status of the database**

+***Due to the significant resource requirements for maintaining this dataset, the Stanford Mass Shootings in America database has been permanently suspended.
+The project has been archived and will remain publicly available as a GitHub repository.***

 A repository for the maintenance and distribution of the Mass Shootings in America Database.

 #### Contents